wolfi584/Rainfall_in_Australia/README.md

 - For this model, precision score holds more importance to properly plan for droughts.
 High recall means high false positives which in turn can inaccurately miss drought predictions.
 - Model precision: 89% for no-rain, 72% for rain.
 This implies that model correctly predicts no-rain 89% of the time, and rain 72% of the time.

 Overall, model's precision percentage is conservative which means that its predicted rainy days count will be lower than the count of days it actually rained.
 This can be acceptable as the intention is to not overestimate rainfall.
-However, model's performance can be improved with additional geological components and  data will lower percentage of missing values.
+However, model's performance can be improved with additional meterological features and data will lower percentage of missing values.

 **Comparison with Other Models**